Top Product Liability Attorneys

 Pharmaceutical Drugs

 Product liability for pharmaceutical drugs places the primary burden on the manufacturer, which is required to complete testing and disclose potential side effects.
-Drug-related product liability claims fall under three categories: defectively manufactured drugs, drugs with dangerous side effects, and improperly marketed drugs.

-Frequently Asked Questions
+Product Liability Frequently Asked Questions

 What are the most common products involved in product liability claims?

-Common products include, but aren’t limited to:
+Common products in these types of cases include, but are not limited to:

 • Airbags